SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 ## Tooling

-The SCS repository Docs has a tool `scs-compliance-check.py` in the `Design-Docs/tools` directory which parses the SCS Certification YAML and then runs the tests referenced there, returning the results of the tests.
+The SCS repository Docs has a tool `scs-compliance-check.py` in the `Tests` directory which parses the SCS Certification YAML and then runs the tests referenced there, returning the results of the tests.